rockorager/go-jmap/README.md

 # go-jmap

-A JMAP client library. go-jmap is a library for interacting with JMAP servers.
-It includes a client for making requests, and data structures for the Core and Mail specifications.
+A JMAP client library.
+Includes support for all core functionality (including PushSubscription and EventSource event streams), as well as nearly all of the mail functionality.

-Note: this library started as a fork of [github.com/foxcpp/go-jmap](https://github.com/foxcpp/go-jmap) It has since undergone massive restructuring, and it only loosely based on the original project.
+Note: this library started as a fork of [github.com/foxcpp/go-jmap](https://github.com/foxcpp/go-jmap) It has since undergone massive refactoring and probably doesn't look very similar anymore, but many thanks to foxcpp for the initial work.

 ## Usage